Effective and last updated: February 17, 2023

 We may disclose personal information we collect from you to third parties, including:

 You may choose not to provide the personal information we request.
 However, not providing information we request may restrict your ability to use certain features of the Services.
 For example, you may be able to restrict the collection of personal information or functionality through your device's operating system or by disabling cookies, but doing so may prevent you from using the functionality of the Services.
 You may also choose to delete your account and/or unsubscribe from email communications.
 Some internet browsers have a "do-not-track" feature that let you tell websites that you do not want to have your online activities tracked.
 At this time the Services do not respond to browser "do not track" signals.
 We may allow third parties, including social networking sites such as Facebook, to use the Services to collect personal information about your online activities over time and across different websites, applications, and other online products or services.
 Such third parties may use that information for measurement services or to deliver interest-based advertising.
 For information about interest-based advertising, and to opt out of this type of advertising by third parties that participate in self-regulatory programs, please visit the Network Advertising Initiative (NAI) and/or the Digital Advertising Alliance (DAA) Self-Regulatory Program for Online Behavioral Advertising.
 Please note that any opt-out choice you exercise through these programs will still allow the collection of data for other purposes, including research, analytics, and internal operations.
 You may continue to receive advertising, but that advertising may be less relevant to your interests.
 You may elect to receive text messages from us.
 When you elect to receive text messages, we may send you information about promotional offers and other topics.
 We may send messages based on your activity on the Services, such as abandoning your shopping cart.
 You may opt out of receiving text messages at any time by replying "STOP" to our text messages.
+If you elect to receive text messages, please note we will use your name, phone number, and opt-in information provided when electing to receive text messages to send marketing and promotional messages regarding our organization, products, and services.
+We will not disclose or share your name, phone number, and opt-in information provided when electing to receive text messages in order for third parties to send marketing text messages to you on behalf of other parties.
 For more information about text messages, please contact us as described in the Contacting Us section below or refer to our Terms and Conditions.

 International Transfers of Information